serteal/DenoisingAutoencoders/README.md

   <img src="static/dae_architecture.png">
 </p>

-### Applying Denoise AutoEncoder to Tabular data
+### Applying Denoising AutoEncoders to tabular data
-To train DAE on tabular data, the most important piece is the noise generator.
-What makes sense and most effective is [swap noise](https://www.kaggle.com/c/porto-seguro-safe-driver-prediction/discussion/44629), through which, each value in the training data maybe replaced by a random value from the same column.
+To train DAEs on tabular data, the most important piece is the noise generator.
+What makes sense and most effective is [swap noise](https://www.kaggle.com/c/porto-seguro-safe-driver-prediction/discussion/44629), through which each value in the training data maybe replaced by a random value from the same column.

 ### What's included
 This package implements: